-And once you’ve selected an app provider, it’s important to consider your rollout strategy.
-Without a well thought out deployment plan that considers change management best practices, any new tool can fail.
-Even a much needed one.
-Follow these steps to make sure your new tool gets adopted by your employees.
+But once you select an app provider, it’s important to consider your rollout strategy.
+Without a thoughtful deployment plan that considers change management best practices, any new tool can fail.
+Even a much-needed one.

 - Plan a staged rollout.
-Your strategy for gaining adoption might be different for each employee group you want using the new tool. theEMPLOYEEapp’s clients have had the most success when rolling out their apps in stages.
+Your strategy for gaining adoption might be different for each employee group you want to use the new tool. theEMPLOYEEapp’s clients have had the most success when rolling out their apps in stages.
 Whether you want to roll out by region, by department, or by role, this strategy really helps.

 - Survey your people.
 Don’t rely on assumptions about what you think your employees will want a tool to do.
 Gaining buy-in is a lot easier when your teams feel like they were included and considered.
 So survey your employees early on and let that intel drive your content strategy and rollout campaigns.